 - Teaching & Learning Online

-Would you like to create inclusive and engaging hybrid learning experiences for your students?
-These how-to guides provide you with the information you need to develop a variety of learning activities and materials, such as live online sessions, audio and video recordings and online assessments.
+Would you like to create inclusive and engaging digital learning experiences for your students?
+These guides provide you with the information needed to develop a variety of learning activities and materials, such as live online sessions, audio and video recordings and online assessments.
 The guides are grouped under the four strands of ‘Learning Journey’, ‘Content Delivery’, ‘Assessment and Feedback’, and ‘Student Support’.

 Provide students with a clear picture of their learning from the onset of teaching.
 Use these guides to plan and communicate your teaching with students.

 Produce engaging and inclusive digital content, e.g. audio and video, digital activities for groups and interactive virtual classrooms.

 Plan and deliver a variety of summative and formative online assessments.

 Gain feedback from your students to ensure that they are supported throughout their learning.

 To ensure quality of student experience, make sure you are aware of important institutional policies, along with other key documents.

 Copyright and relevant policies – Information about copyright, intellectual property and the University’s Audio and Video Recording Policy.